 - A long (10ft) charger for your phone or an extension cord

-- Pajamas or nightgown that button down the front (after surgery, you won’t be able to lift your hands over your head for a while)
+- Pajamas or nightgown that button down the front (after surgery, you will not be able to lift your hands over your head for a while)

 - Throat lozenges as you might have a sore throat from being intubated during surgery